frankfarmer/public-fpm-recipes/README.md

 ## Debugging

-For debugging, it's possible to run the action locally using [nektos/act](https://github.com/nektos/act)
+For debugging, it's possible to run the action locally using [nektos/act](https://github.com/nektos/act) (the act project is new and actively developed as of 2020 and thus can be unstable in some edge cases)

 The included makefile includes shortcuts for getting a shell into a failed local build container: